 It is all true, only how should we apply this in practice?

 Though we are not long-term investors, who invest in a certain asset without leverage, owning large amount of capital and having the opportunity to wait for profits for months and years.
 Short-term trading requires a precise entry to the market, when the trader makes their mind in advance about where and when to enter, where to place a Stop Loss or a Take Profit?
-I suggest splitting the preparation for a trade into three parts: choosing the time, preparing a trading plan, and trading in accordance with the plan.
+I suggest splitting the preparation for trading the news into three parts: choosing the time, preparing a trading plan, and trading in accordance with the plan.

-Choosing the time
+Choosing the time for trading the news

 For this, we will need the economic calendar and the basic knowledge of fundamental analysis.
 Take the calendar for the current week, pick the news that is having a maximal influence on the market, judging by the fundamental analysis.
 Such news may give a strong impulse for the movement of currency pairs and other financial instruments.
 Such news might be:

 - Publication of the data on employment in the USA

 - Decision of the Bank of Canada on the rates